alexrintt/jp-resources/README.md

 Also, the order matters: the order of the content is the order that I'm learning.

+> Duolingo is a decent starting point for Japanese, but within a month or two it becomes completely useless.
+If you want to learn kanji, wanikani has been very helpful for me personally.

 ## The idea behind this guide

 First off, I'm betting my time here to first learn to understand, that is, get **input**, then move to the **output**.